Mad for Science

 Yes, as long you don’t apply for the same course again.

-You will not be able to apply for the Mad for science programme if you are taking part in the Youth and Science Programme or Nature Campus.
+You will not be able to apply for the Mad for science programme if you are taking part in the Youth and Science Programme.
 However, taking part in this course is fully compatible with BIYSC, as long as you meet the admission requirements.

-Students chosen for the programme will have to pay the registration fee for the corresponding course.
-The costs of the course itself will be borne by the Catalunya La Pedrera Foundation.
-As for travel expenses and meal costs: these will be borne by the student.
+Students chosen for the programme will have to pay the registration fee for the corresponding course specified at the Programme fee section.
+The payment of the registration fee must be done within the established deadlines.

-You can find information in the section for each course, or you can contact us via the contact form and we will get in touch with the research centres involved.
+You can find information in the section for each course, or you can contact us via email email@example.com and we will get in touch with the research centres involved.

 If more than three applications are received from the same school (as a first choice) for the same Mad for science course, all the candidates from that school will automatically be removed from the process.